 Everyone is talking about going plastic-free and living a zero-waste lifestyle.
 Many of you are already ditching plastic food storage containers for plastic-free alternatives.
 But before you toss them in the recycling bin, check out these Eco-friendly ideas for plastic containers that you can use around the house.

 Eco-friendly Ideas for Plastic Containers

 If you’re reading this, then you are probably aware of how important it is to reduce, reuse and recycle.
-Many of us recycle on a daily bases, and we know how to reduce, but do we know good ideas to reuse the stuff we have?
+Many of us recycle on a daily bases, and we know how to reduce our consumption, but do we know good ideas to reuse the stuff we have?